Household Safety: Preventing Burns, Shocks, and Fires

 - Set the thermostat on your hot water heater to 120°F (49°C), or use the "low-medium setting" — a child can be scalded in 5 seconds in water at 140°F (60°C).
 If you're unable to control the water temperature (if you live in an apartment, for example), install an anti-scald device, which is relatively inexpensive and easily installed by you or a plumber.

-- Always test bath water with your elbow before putting your child in it.
+- Always test bath water with your elbow or the inside of your wrist before putting your child in it.

 - Always turn the cold water on first and turn it off last when running water in the bathtub or sink.